jcrudy/lyx-pelican/README.md

 lyx-pelican
 ===========

-A Pelican plugin for reading lyx files
+A Pelican plugin for reading lyx files.
+Uses eLyXer to convert lyx files to html.